bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "Yeah, or if the warden wants another type of wood, he can still keep the handle.
 Or if he wants to be fancy, he can replace the handle, and keep the sticks!"

-Nadraa sat there for a short moment of time with a smile on his face, staring at Adrex.
+Nadraa sat there for a short moment of time with a smile on his face.
 "Where do you get all these ideas from, son?"

 "If he gets them from food, we might have a few more this evening" his mother injected, as she placed the steaming pot on the middle of the table.